 Day 4 (Tue):

 Antwerp - St Amands / Dendermonde

-Follow the tidal river Zeeschelde upstream towards the Flemish city of Dendermonde, riding along a bike path with stunning scenery of open landscapes.
-Arrive at St Amands or Dendermonde.
+Follow the tidal river Zeeschelde upstream towards to either the Flemish city of Dendermonde or St. Amands - depending on the tides - riding along a bike path with stunning scenery of open landscapes.

 Day 5 (Wed):